 7. Sell seasonal alcoholic beverages

 Irish coffee, mulled wine, spiced cider, and hot toddies are all festive nods to the winter season — and a great way to stand out to customers who are looking for a seasonal drink at the end of a long day.
-If your city and state allows it, adding alcohol to your delivery menu is an excellent way to drive additional sales.
+If your city and state allow it, adding alcohol to your delivery menu is an excellent way to drive additional sales.
 Due to the regulations around alcohol delivery, existing restaurant partners are unable to add alcohol to their menu directly through the Merchant Portal, but can contact DoorDash Support for assistance.

 8. Add popular, high-value items to your menu